WernerDreier/openseq2seq/README.md

   <br>
 </div>

+# Forked OpenSeq2Seq

+Adopting for usage of wav2vec features produced by fairseq-library

 # OpenSeq2Seq: toolkit for distributed and mixed precision training of sequence-to-sequence models

 OpenSeq2Seq main goal is to allow researchers to most effectively explore various